Employers and Universities: Work with us?

 To help you choose your university courses, take a look at the UCAS course search.

-2. Go to the open days
+2. Go to open days

-You’re making a decision about where you are going to spend the next three or four years of your life, so make sure you take the time to visit the uni's you are interested in.
-You may not have time to do this before you apply – instead relying on prospectuses and Good University guides to make the decision – but before you accept any offers, make sure you have visited and spoken to some current students and faculty staff.
+If you're making a last-minute application, you may not have time to do this before you apply, instead relying on prospectuses and league tables to make the decision.
+However, before you accept any offers, make sure you have visited and spoken to some current students and faculty staff.

 3. Double check your UCAS application